Laibin Guangxi, China Travel Guide

 Enjoy relaxed beach days and explore local marine cuisine.

-Consider excursions to nearby islands for additional exploring the coast.
+Consider excursions to close-by islands for additional exploring the coast.

 Consider extending your journey into neighboring countries easily accessible from Guangxi.